algoldst/thesis/index.md

 Certain simulation software, such as Falstad, mimics these tools to provide additional information during simulation.

 ### Series and Parallel Connections
-Similar circuit components arranged in series or parallel combine by adding or scaling, depending on the component. ^[series-parallel] Resistors and inductors add in series and scale in parallel, whereas capacitors combine in an opposite way, adding in parallel and scaling in series.
+Similar circuit components arranged in series or parallel combine by adding or scaling, depending on the component. [^series-parallel] Resistors and inductors add in series and scale in parallel, whereas capacitors combine in an opposite way, adding in parallel and scaling in series.

 Scaling of $n$ components follows a formula $X_{total} = (1/X_1 + 1/X_2 + ... + 1/X_n)^{-1}$.
 When only two elements are involved, this formula reduces to $X_{total} = \frac{X_1 X_2}{X_1 + X_2}$.
 The following figure shows analytically-equivalent circuit element configurations, with formulas relating their values below.